A homological approach to chromatic complexity of algebraic K-theory: Families of Thom spectra

 \end{lem}

 \begin{proof} We analyze the Adams spectral sequence for $z(n)$ in a range.
 First we describe the input of the Adams spectral sequence.
-Following \cite{MRS01}, write $B(n)_*$ for the Hopf algebra in the extension
+Following~\cite{MRS01}, write $B(n)_*$ for the quotient Hopf algebra $B(n)_*=\ca^{\vee}/(\bxi_1,\dots, \bxi_n)$ such that